Roger Keyes, 1st Baron Keyes: Diplomatic and submarines service

-Keyes was appointed in May 1901 to the command of the destroyer HMS Bat serving in the Devonport instructional flotilla.
+From his return to the United Kingdom and for a couple of years, Keyes served briefly in command of various ships in the instructional flotilla.
+He was appointed in May 1901 to the command of the destroyer HMS Bat serving in the Devonport instructional flotilla.
 In January 1902 he was appointed in command of the destroyer HMS Falcon, which took Bat's crew and her place in the flotilla, and four months later he again brought his crew and was appointed in command of the destroyer HMS Sprightly, which served in the flotilla from May 1902.
+Another change of ship came in early January 1903, when he transferred to HMS Express, then a brief month with HMS Gipsy in April 1903, until he was posted to HMS Peterel for Naval manoeuvres during summer 1903.

-He was posted to the intelligence section at the Admiralty in 1904 and then became naval attaché at the British Embassy in Rome in January 1905.
+Keyes was posted to the intelligence section at the Admiralty in 1904 and then became naval attaché at the British Embassy in Rome in January 1905.
 Promoted to captain on 30 June 1905, he was appointed a Member of the Royal Victorian Order on 24 April 1906.
 He took up command of the cruiser HMS Venus in the Atlantic Fleet in 1908 before going on to be Inspecting Captain of Submarines in 1910 and, having been appointed Companion of the Order of the Bath on 19 June 1911, he became commodore of the Submarine Service in 1912.
 As head of the Submarine Service, he introduced an element of competition into the construction of submarines, which had previously been built by Vickers.
 He tended to go to sea in a destroyer because of the primitive visibility from early submarines.
 He became a naval aide-de-camp to the King on 15 September 1914.